What Is Luxury Vinyl Flooring? Basics, Benefits, and Misconceptions

-Luxury vinyl is one of those modern, game-changing materials, and it’s quickly becoming one of the most in-demand flooring solutions for a variety of popular home remodeling projects.
+Luxury vinyl is one of those modern, game-changing materials, and it’s quickly becoming one of the most in-demand flooring products for a variety of popular home remodeling projects.

-Attractive, hardwearing, and affordable, luxury vinyl flooring is an ideal choice for a revamped laundry room, an updated mudroom, an enclosed porch addition, or a reimagined multipurpose space.
-It’s also the perfect choice for a newly finished basement.
+Attractive, hardwearing, and affordable, luxury vinyl flooring is an ideal choice for an updated mudroom, an enclosed porch addition, or a reimagined multipurpose space.
+It’s also the perfect pick for a newly finished basement.

-Forget the vinyl sheet flooring of yesterday; today’s luxury vinyl flooring withstands heavy-duty wear and tear and looks good doing it.
-Here’s why it’s a top pick for so many homeowners.
+Forget the standard sheet vinyl of yesterday; today’s luxury vinyl flooring withstands heavy-duty wear and tear and looks good doing it.
+Here’s why it’s a best choice for so many homeowners.

 Luxury Vinyl Flooring 101